BitEscrow/escrow-sdk/docs/data/contract.md

 }

 interface ContractActiveState {
   activated    : boolean        // Whether the contract vm is active. active_at    : number | null  // UTC timestamp when the contract was activated. active_sig   : string | null  // A confirmation signature from the escrow server. expires_at   : null | number  // UTC deadline for when contract execution must expire. machine_head : string | null  // The final hash of the commit-chain for the machine. machine_vmid : string | null  // The unique id of the machine executing the contract.
 }

 interface ContractExecState {
   closed       : boolean        // Whether the contract vm is running. closed_at    : number | null  // UTC timestmap when the contract vm finished executing. closed_sig   : string | null  // A confirmation signature from the escrow server. machine_vout : string | null  // The final output of the contract virtual machine.
 }

 interface ContractSpendState {
   spent       : boolean,        // Whether the contract funds have been spent. spent_at    : number | null   // UTC timestamp when the contract funds were spent. spent_sig   : string | null   // A confirmation signature from the escrow server. spent_txhex : string | null   // The body of the spending transaction (in hex). spent_txid  : string | null   // The transaction id for the spending transaction.
 }

 interface ContractSettledState {
-  settled     : boolean           // Whether the contract funds have been settled. settled_at  : number | null     // UTC timestamp for when the contract was settled. settled_sig : string | null   // A confirmation signature from the escrow server.
+  settled      : boolean        // Whether the contract funds have been settled. settled_at   : number | null  // UTC timestamp for when the contract was settled. settled_sig  : string | null  // A confirmation signature from the escrow server. spent_block  : string | null  // The hash of the confirming block. spent_height : number | null  // The height of the confirming block.
 }
 ```